blacktop/mcp-tts/README.md

 By default, the TTS server enforces sequential speech operations - only one TTS request can play audio at a time.
 This prevents multiple agents from speaking simultaneously and creating an unintelligible cacophony.
 Subsequent requests will wait in a queue until the current speech completes.

+**Multi-Instance Protection**: The mutex works both within a single MCP server process and across multiple Claude Desktop instances.
+When running multiple Claude Desktop terminals, they coordinate via a system-wide file lock to prevent overlapping speech.

 To allow concurrent TTS operations (multiple speeches playing simultaneously):

 **Environment Variable:**